Rehab Center for Seniors Near Me

 A 2010 study published in the Journal of General Medicine investigated rates of alcohol abuse among older adults and found that problem drinking and mixing prescription drugs, along with associated comorbid conditions, affected about 10 percent of the older adult population.
 Nearly 35 percent of the study group was at risk for comorbid problems by mixing alcohol and prescription drugs.
 NCADD found that people who lost a spouse or long-term partner, who were over the age of 75, were the most likely to struggle with alcohol abuse problems.
 Nearly 50 percent of residents in nursing homes struggle with problem drinking.

-Other Illicit Substances of Abuse
+Illicit Substances Abuse Addiction in Elderly People

 While older adults are at greater risk from problem drinking and prescription drugs, they are less likely than the general population to abuse other illicit substances; they are less likely to begin abusing heroin instead of prescription opioids, cocaine, or other illegal substances.
 About 1 percent of the senior citizen population abuses these illicit drugs, according to the American Association of Retired Persons (AARP).